chethaslp/KeyboardAssist/README.md

       * Click the key you've mapped
       * You'll be notified that the download has begun.

-    All the downloads can be seen in your 'MUSIC' folder.<br>
+    All the downloads defaults to your 'MUSIC' folder.<br>
     You can also change the download directory temporarly:
       * Copy the absolute URL of the directory in which you want to download.
       * Press CTRL + ALT + q